openwallet-foundation/project-proposals/projects/vc-api-implementation.md

 The project does not yet have a release methodology whereby the application is versioned and built into release artifacts.

-If the project were to be accepted and hosted by the Open Wallet Foundation, Energy Web’s deployment workflow would be removed from the repository hosted by the Open Wallet Foundation.
+If the project were to be accepted and hosted by the OpenWallet Foundation, Energy Web’s deployment workflow would be removed from the repository hosted by the OpenWallet Foundation.

 # Initial Maintainers